-Catalyst brothers find capital success with $2.4m from True
+Catalyst brothers find capital success with $2.4M from True

 Edward Chiu wanted to match the product experience of using DigitalOcean with the experience of using its internal customer success tools.
 Nothing on the market fit.
 “Given that DigitalOcean was a very technical product,” Chiu explained, “we decided to build our own tool.”
 Chiu thought of customer success at DigitalOcean as its own product, and his team built up the platform to improve its functionality and scalability.
 “We just used the tool and we loved it,” he said, so we “started to show this tool to a bunch of other customer success leaders I am connected with.”

 Other customer success leaders said they wanted the platform, and “after the 20th person told me that,” he and his brother spun out of DigitalOcean to go on their own.
-Unlike enterprise startups in New York a couple of years ago who often struggled to find any investors, Catalyst found cash quickly.
+Unlike enterprise startups in New York a couple of years ago that often struggled to find any investors, Catalyst found cash quickly.
 “Two weeks in we had more offers than we knew what to do with,” Chiu explained.
 The two said they had originally targeted a fundraise of $750,000, but ended up at $2.4 million.

 Catalyst is a platform that integrates between a number of other major SaaS services such as Salesforce, Zendesk, Mixpanel and others to create a unified dashboard for data around customer success.
 From there, customer success managers have a set of automated tools to handle engagement, such as customer segmentation and email campaigns.

 A major challenge in the customer success world is that these managers often don’t have the skills required to do advanced data analytics, so they often rely on their friends in engineering to run scripts or perform database lookups.
-The hope is that Catalyst’s feature set is powerful enough that these sorts of ad-hoc tasks become a thing of the past.
+The hope is that Catalyst’s feature set is powerful enough that these sorts of ad hoc tasks become a thing of the past.
 “Because we aggregate all this data, you can run queries,” Chiu explains.

 Chiu says that Catalyst doesn’t just want to be a software platform, but rather a movement that pushes every company to think about how they can make their customers successful.
 “There are so many companies that are starting to understand that it is not something that you do once you raise a Series A, but something you do from day one,” Chiu said.
 “If you take care of your very first customer, they will constantly promote you and constantly promote your business.”